bengler/nagi/README.md

-# nagios-check
+# Nagi

-A framework for writing Nagios checks.
+A framework for writing Nagios plugins.